dell/karavi-authorization/docs/ARCHITECTURE.md

 * **Proxy (L7)** - A gateway between networked services that inspects request traffic.
 * **Sidecar Proxy** - A service mesh proxy that runs alongside existing services, rather than within them.
 * **Pod** - A Kubernetes abstraction for a set of related containers that are to be considered as one unit.
+* **Tenant** - A named persona who owns a Kubernetes cluster and is considered the "client-side" user.
+* **Storage Administrator** - A named persona who owns a storage array and is considered the admin user.

 ## Bird's Eye View